crossdb-org/docs/docs/index.md

     ---

-    _In addition to the Embedded RDBMS mode, CrossDB can also operate in Embedded Server mode or as a Standalone RDBMS server._
+    _In addition to the Embedded RDBMS mode, CrossDB can also operate in Embedded Server mode or as a Standalone RDBMS server. [**Replication**](develop/replication/) is aslo supported_

     [:octicons-arrow-right-24: Read more](develop/server/)